-Before we move further, we will have to keep some basic rules in mind that are used in the method of dimensional analysis.
-Here are the rules:
+Before proceeding further, we must keep in mind certain basic rules that are used in the dimensional analysis method.
+The following rules are in place:

-- The units of physical property are defined by keeping in view all the physical quantities directly or inversely affecting the equation.
+- Physical property units are defined by taking into account any physical quantities directly or inversely affecting the equation.

 For example, the pressure is directly proportional to Force exerted

 and inversely proportional to the area on which force exerted